davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ### Fault Tolerance

 Finally, as we talked about earlier, we're going to need **fault tolerance** &mdash; the algorithm should work even if individual computers or parts of the network are having problems.

-The tricky part of fault tolerance is deciding what counts as a fault, and what it means to be fault-tolerant.

-This raises an important question: what, exactly, is a fault?

----

-TODO rework the below into the above.
-Name all sorts of faults and draw equivalence to a machine crash, where a crash just means 'the machine is not running right now.'

----

-Sometimes computers will crash due to faulty hardware or software; sometimes they'll be unreachable due to network problems; sometimes we'll take them offline on purpose so we can upgrade software!
-For the system to remain working even when individual computers aren't, we need a consensus algorithm that works even when we have hardware and software that isn't working.

-Talking about fault tolerance can be a little tricky.
-Usually we talk about fault tolerance by counting how many crashes a system can tolerate *in the worst case*.

-For example, say we had a system can tolerate the crash of any node except for one 'special' node which, if it went offline, would cause the whole system to stop making progress.
-We would say this system is not fault tolerant, because it cannot tolerate even one crash in the worst case: namely, if that one crash affected the 'special' node.
-It doesn't matter how many non-special nodes are allowed to crash, because we consider the worst case!
+But let's be a bit more crisp: what kinds of problems (faults) should we tolerate?

+We'll use what's known as the **crash-recovery** model.
+When using this model, you assume each computer in the system is either fully online and working, or fully offline and doing nothing (crashed).
+Computers can crash at any time, but can also recover and come back online any time.
+Even though this model does not account for absolutely everything bad that can happen to computers in the real world, it's pretty comprehensive for being so simple: a wide variety of real-world faults really do like crashes, including power loss, network disconnects, downtime for upgrades and, of course, bona-fide software crashes.

+To be fault tolerant, then, is to guarantee the algorithm keeps working even when a certain number of computers in the network have crashed and have not yet recovered.
+One subtle point here is we consider the very worst case when counting how many crashes an algorithm can tolerate: for example, an algorithm that has one 'special' that's not allowed to crash, but does allow any other node to crash, we'd still say that algorithm is not fault tolerant.
+In the worst case, even one crashed node could halt the algorithm, because the one crashed node could be the special node.

+As we mentioned earlier, fault-tolerance is a hard requirement for a consensus algorithm to be practical.
+The fact is, a network can never be made 100% reliable, and so our software will have to deal with that.

 ### Recap